faraz-karim/faraz-karim.github.io/content/authors/admin/_index.md

     url: https://www.gatech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include cyber security of Cyber physical systems, embedded systems and TinyML

 # Interests to show in About widget
 interests: